 How Birdeye can give you the tools to succeed

-Birdeye’s customer experience platform gives you all of the latest tools to make remote working a breeze.
+Birdeye’s experience marketing platform gives you all of the latest tools to make remote working a breeze.
 Through Birdeye’s customer interaction platform you can respond to your customers quickly and efficiently, no matter where you are or how they reach out to you.
 With Birdeye you can…

 - Make your business landline textable.
 Easily schedule appointments, send reminders and confirmation messages and answer any questions your customers may have.